-For example, the weakness of the pound since the Brexit vote has made British exports attractive to foreign buyers - but this situation is not guaranteed.
-If the pound regains some strength, companies may have to choose between smaller margins and higher costs.
 In the US, the strength of the dollar has made American exports less attractive, but on the other hand has made importing goods and components more affordable.
-There are so many factors that impact a currency - situations such as Brexit and the US-China trade war are major examples, but currencies fluctuate due to economic statistics, political changes and business confidence.
+There are so many factors that impact a currency - situations such as the US-China trade war and Brexit in the UK and Europe are major examples, but currencies fluctuate due to economic statistics, political changes and business confidence.
 As they fluctuate in relation to each other, a major change in another country will have a knock-on effect on other currencies.
 The biggest challenge is that given that there are so many factors, and that it involves areas such as politics, the currency market is difficult to predict.
-This in turn makes it difficult to set prices with overseas partners.
+This is turn makes it difficult to set prices with overseas partners.
 In addition, there are some suggestions that the current economic situation may lead to a shift in buying patterns.
 The overall approach to your company's currency exposure will depend on a number of factors, but here are some key steps to take when planning ahead in uncertain times.